SamyySwift/Swift-A.I-virtual-assistant-/README.md

 * Tensorflow (used for training model)

 # Discusion
 This is just a basic version of swift.
-It can be made more sophisticated by adding more features, and by using a more advanced deep leaning neural networks wich can make the the bot be a self learning AI.
+It can be made more sophisticated by adding more features, and by using a more advanced deep leaning neural network wich can make the bot be a self learning AI.
 Am still working on the this.
 Anyways, feel free to contribute to the project.